lunfardo314/proxima/README.md

 * **Absence of a deterministic global state**.
 Due to the non-determinism of the ledger account (a set of outputs), it cannot be used as a single global liquidity pool.
 * **Parallelism at the consensus level**.
 Assets converge to their final state in parallel.
 * **Parallelism** at the node level.
 All transactions are validated in parallel at each node.
+* **Simpler than most**, except Bitcoin.
+The above facilitates clear and relatively simple overall concept and node architecture, much simpler than most PoS systems.
+It is still pretty complex

+## Further information
+* The [technical whitepaper](docs/Proxima_WP.pdf) contains detailed description of the *cooperative ledger* concept
+* [TODO list](TODO.md) contains most pressing development topics with their completion status
+* here will be instructions how to run small Proxima testnet **TBD**
+* here will be series of introductory video presentations about Proxima **TBD**